awsdocs/amazon-rds-user-guide/doc_source/CHAP_CommonTasks.Connect.md

 ## Managing connections with RDS Proxy<a name="CHAP_CommonTasks.Connect.RDSProxy"></a>

-You can also use Amazon RDS Proxy to manage connections to MySQL and PostgreSQL DB instances\.
+You can also use Amazon RDS Proxy to manage connections to RDS for MariaDB, RDS for MySQL, or RDS for PostgreSQL DB instances\.
 RDS Proxy allows applications to pool and share database connections to improve scalability\.
 + [Using Amazon RDS Proxy](rds-proxy.md)